True Arguments Support Truth

 3. Therefore, Jesus is Lord.

 This is a valid argument.
 It infers the negation of the first premise’s antecedent based on the negation of its consequent.
 However, the argument is still erroneous given that premise 1 is false.
 Why?
 For there could be other alternatives not included in premise 1, for example, there is the option that the historical Jesus as he comes down to us in the gospel accounts is a legend.

-A further way of reasoning is through inductive reasoning.
+There are also inductive arguments.
 The difference between a deductive and inductive argument is that whereas the former, in a logically valid form, has a conclusion that is certain, the latter’s conclusion is only probable and credible given the evidence.
 However, despite the conclusion being only probable, the evidence presented within the premises of the inductive argument still yet supplies persuasive evidence for the truth of the conclusion, but the conclusion is never certain in the same way as is within deductive argument.
 An example of an inductive argument is as follows (2):

 1. Groups A, B, and C were composed of similar persons suffering from the same disease.